 Here’s a Suburban ignitor:

-• package height : 6.35 cm
+- package height : 6.35 cm

-• package length : 2.54 cm
+- package length : 2.54 cm

-An Atwood/Dometic ignitor would have a similar appearance.
+An Atwood/Dometic ignitor will have a similar appearance.
 We’re posting this specific part to give you a visual understanding of what the ignitor looks like – NOT to suggest that this is THE ignitor you should be buying for your RV furnace.
 As always, you should check the specifications for the make & model of your RV furnace before purchasing a part.

 How to Test for an Ignitor Failure

+Inspect the ceramic insulation around the ignitor tips carefully, looking for any cracks.
+If any are present, it may be the sign of a faulty ignitor.
 Furnace manufacturers specify gaps between the ignitor tips.
 Therefore, you’ll want to check the specs and make sure the tips of your ignitor are in line with the specifications.

 Also, look at the gas chamber to make sure there are no holes that would allow LP gas to escape before ignition.